billgloff/stordly/README.md

   2. Please verify the generated `.env` file has correct values for your environment.

-  3. Run the test suite with `make test`
+  3. Run the backend and frontend test suites with `make test`

   4. Start the application with `make server`